practicusai/docs/docs/technical-tutorial/extras/data-analysis/plot/multiple-layers.md

 # Plotting with Multiple Layers

-In this example we are going to give you a brief tutorial of how to use mutiple graphics on one figure by using bokeh.
+In this example we are going to give you a brief tutorial of how to use multiple graphics on one figure by using bokeh.

 We are going to cover these topics:
 - How to create and edit a figure